michellepatinogaillez/michellepatinogaillez/README.md

 ## Hi there 👋

+Location: Cambridge, UK

+My Favorite Fluorophore/Metal-Isotope: AF488

+Previous Coding Experience: Repeatedly Calling IT

+What I Hope to Get From This Course: A cleaner way of assessing large datasets
 <!--
 **michellepatinogaillez/michellepatinogaillez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.